Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Armenia offers a significant tax incentive for data center investments.
-The government provides exemptions from import tariffs and VAT on imported production equipment and certain data center services, which directly lowers the initial capital cost of establishing or expanding a physical hardware presence.
+Tax Advantage For Data Centers: Armenia offers a specific incentive for data center investments.
+The government provides exemptions from import tariffs and Value Added Tax (VAT) on qualifying production equipment and services.
+This significantly reduces the initial capital expenditure required to build and equip a modern data center facility.

 Natural Disaster Risk

 Armenia has a Low overall natural disaster risk profile, with an INFORM Risk score of 3.1 out of 10, as of September 2025.
-While the aggregate risk is low, operators must engineer facilities to mitigate specific, elevated regional hazards.
+While the composite risk is low, operators must engineer facilities to mitigate specific regional hazards.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business